 As with many systems in this country, there has been a steady growth in the number of retired members as the System has matured.
-The active-toinactive ratio has decreased from 1.8 actives to each inactive in 2002 to 1.1 actives for each inactive today.
+The active-to-inactive ratio has decreased from 1.8 actives to each inactive in 2004 to 1.1 actives for each inactive today.
 While this would be an alarming trend in a pay-as-you-go system, the pool of invested assets has been established in anticipation of this development.

-Starting in 2004, the chart also shows the number of DROP participants.
+The chart also shows the number of DROP participants.
 Neither County nor member contributions are made on their behalf, which leads to a slightly lower growth in effective covered payroll for this System.